$65,000 Heist on Cellar Holding Whitney Houston’s Vintage Wines

 “Clearly this is a huge hit to someone’s livelihood and we will do everything we can to bring those responsible to justice.”

-The managing director of the business, which was founded in 1948 and is a leading specialist supplier to regional restaurants and corporations, told British newspaper The Times: “There is never usually a reason to go into the cellar unless it is to collect a bottle for a specific customer.
-One of our staff went down and caught them helping themselves.
-It was quite scary.
-Fortunately no one was hurt.
+The managing director of the business, which was founded in 1948 and is a leading specialist supplier to regional restaurants and corporations, told The Daily Beast that they were still trying to catalogue exactly what had been taken via a massive stocktaking exercise and were fielding non-stop calls from worried collectors.

-“We are now going through exactly what was taken but initially it appears they targeted whiskies, wines and port worth thousands of pounds each.”
+The MD, who asked not to be named, said he believed the thieves knew their wines as they only took higher value bottles.

-He added: “We are still doing a stock take but it’s not the mass volume people think of cases gone, it’s more like rucksacks and kitbags of bottles and they have chosen bottles.”
+They were caught when a female member of staff went down to the cellar to replace a high-value bottle which had been stolen in the store only to find the thieves swigging vintage champagne in the cellar as they rifled through some of the best wines in the world.